ExplicITConsulting/set-outlooksignatures.com/_drafts/2025-11-04-how-to-deploy-a-signature-only-once.en.md

 3. **The clever alternative: Deploy a reference signature users can copy and modify**
     This is the most popular approach among our customers.
 Instead of enforcing a one-time deployment, you provide an always up-to-date reference signature.
 Users can copy it, personalize it, and use it as their own.

-    It’s not technically a one-time deployment, but it’s a clever, user-friendly alternative that balances consistency with flexibility.
+    It's not technically a one-time deployment, but it's a clever, user-friendly alternative that balances consistency with flexibility.

 ## Interested in learning more or seeing our solution in action?
 [Contact us](/contact/) or explore further on our [website](/).
 We look forward to connecting with you!